aasifahmed23/Circuit-and-Device-Modelling/README.md

-# VLSI
-This a model of a Dual Material Gate(DMG) - Silicon on Insulator(SOI) MOSFET using Matlab.
+# This a model of a Dual Material Gate(DMG) - Silicon on Insulator(SOI) MOSFET using Matlab.

 # Dependencies:
 Function: phi_x.m